-Sei vices that our plan pays for What you must pay
+Ser vices that our plan pays for What you must pay

 Dental services \$0

 Amerigroup STAR+PLUS MMP will pay for the following services:

 Preventive dental services

 Oral exam, 1 every six months

 Cleaning, 1 every six months

-Dental x-ray, 1 every year
+Dental X-ray, 1 set every year

-Comprehensive dental services Additional dental benefits include dental services limited to \$400 every three (3) months.
+Comprehensive dental services

+Additional dental benefits include dental services limited to \$400 every three (3) months.
 Unused quarterly allowance carries over to the next quarter, but does not carry over to the next year.
 Benefit resets December 31 of each year.

 Prior authorization may be required for nonroutine, diagnostic, restorative, endodontic, periodontic, and extraction services.

-You should talk to your provider and get a referral.
+~ Depression screening \$0

-٢ Depression screening The plan will pay for one depression screening each year.
-The screening must be done in a primary care setting that can give follow-up treatment and referrals. \$0
+The plan will pay for one depression screening each year.
+The screening must be done in a primary care setting that can give follow-up treatment and referrals.

+~ Diabetes screening \$0

+The plan will pay for this screening (includes fasting glucose tests) if you have any of the following risk factors:

+High blood pressure (hypertension)

+History of abnormal cholesterol and triglyceride levels (dyslipidemia)

+Obesity

-Sei vices that our plan pays for What you must pay ð Diabetes screening \$0 The plan will pay for this screening (includes fasting glucose tests) if you have any of the following risk factors: High blood pressure (hypertension) History of abnormal cholesterol and triglyceride levels (dyslipidemia) Obesity History of high blood sugar (glucose) Tests may be covered in some other cases, such as if you are overweight and have a family history of diabetes.
+History of high blood sugar (glucose)

+Tests may be covered in some other cases, such as if you are overweight and have a family history of diabetes.

 Depending on the test results, you may qualify for up to two diabetes screenings every 12 months.

-ervic es that our plan pays for What you must pay Di abetic self-management training, services, and supplies \$0 e plan will pay for the following services for all people who ve diabetes (whether they use insulin or not): • Supplies to monitor your blood glucose, including the following: A blood glucose monitor Blood glucose test strips Lancet devices and lancets Glucose-control solutions for checking the accuracy of test strips and monitors • For people with diabetes who have severe diabetic foot disease, the plan will pay for the following: One pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or One pair of depth shoes and three pairs of inserts each year (not including the non-customized removable inserts provided with such shoes) The plan will also pay for fitting the therapeutic custom-molded shoes or depth shoes. • The plan will pay for training to help you manage your diabetes, in some cases. • Glucometers must be purchased through a Durable Medical Equipment (DME) provider.
+Ser vices that our plan pays for What you must pay Č Diabetic self-management training, services, and supplies \$0 The plan will pay for the following services for all people who have diabetes (whether they use insulin or not): Supplies to monitor your blood glucose, including the following: A blood glucose monitor Blood glucose test strips Lancet devices and lancets Glucose-control solutions for checking the accuracy of test strips and monitors For people with diabetes who have severe diabetic foot disease, the plan will pay for the following: One pair of therapeutic custom-molded shoes (including inserts) and two extra pairs of inserts each calendar year, or One pair of depth shoes and three pairs of inserts each year (provided with such shoes) The plan will also pay for fitting the therapeutic custom-molded shoes or depth shoes.
+The plan will pay for training to help you manage your diabetes, in some cases.
+Glucometers must be purchased through a Durable Medical Equipment (DME) provider.
 If you purchase a glucometer at a network retail or our mail-order pharmacy, the item will not be covered.
+Prior authorization may be required.

-Services that our plan pays for What you must pay
+Serv ices that our plan pays for What you must pay

 Durable medical equipment (DME) and related supplies \$0

 (For a definition of "Durable medical equipment (DME)," see Chapter 12 of this handbook.)

 The following items are covered:

 Wheelchairs

-Crutches
+• Crutches

 Powered mattress systems

 Diabetic supplies

 Hospital beds ordered by a provider for use in the home

 Intravenous (IV) infusion pumps

 Speech generating devices

 Oxygen equipment and supplies

 Nebulizers

-Walkers
+• Walkers

 Other items may be covered.

 We will pay for all medically necessary DME that Medicare and Texas Medicaid usually pay for.
 If our supplier in your area does not carry a particular brand or maker, you may ask them if they can special-order it for you.

+1 1 This plan covers only DUROLANE, EUFLEXXA, SUPARTZ, and Gel-SYN-3 Hyaluronic Acids.

+l I We will not cover other brands unless your provider tells us it is medically necessary.

 Prior authorization may be required.